ZoltarML/BetterML/README.md

 # Mods
-* In this section we go over each mod and describe how to use it.
+* In this section we will go over each mod and describe how to use it.

 ## Sound Extras